Apply eVisa

 Strategic Location & Trade Hub

-Strategically positioned between the Red Sea and the Gulf of Aden, Djibouti is a major global trade hub along one of the world’s busiest shipping routes.
-It serves as Ethiopia’s main maritime gateway, handling over 90% of the country’s imports and exports, and hosts the Djibouti Free Trade Zone (DIFTZ), Africa’s largest free trade zone, reinforcing its importance in regional commerce and logistics.
+Located between the Red Sea and the Gulf of Aden, Djibouti serves as a major hub for global shipping.
+It serves as Ethiopia's primary maritime gateway, handling a significant share of its imports and exports.
+The presence of the Djibouti Free Trade Zone further strengthens its position as a logistics and trade hub.

 Business-Friendly Environment